xncs120/larastruct-fastapi/README.md

 # Larastruct Fastapi - Quickstart
-This is fastapi template that is inspired by laravel project folder structure
+This is fastapi template that is inspired by laravel project folder structure **Note: This implementation serves as guidance or reference and is not intended as a complete, production-ready solution.

 ## Templates included
 - [x] Database connection (Postgres)